-- the type of business from which the risks originate (e.g. direct business or reinsurance business), - the degree of correlation between different risk types, and - any risk mitigation instruments applied, and their impact on the underlying risk profile.
+- the type of the development of claims payments over time, - the extent of potential policyholder loss. - the type of business from which the risks originate (e.g. direct business or reinsurance business), - the degree of correlation between different risk types, and - any risk mitigation instruments applied, and their impact on the underlying risk profile.